eemelipa/stunning-rotary-phone/README.md

-# stunning-rotary-phone
+# Expected Behavior

-Bun renovate reproduction repo
+Renovate should use Bun with https://registry.yarnpkg.com registry.